paraiccooney/data-centric-project/README.md

 # [Data Driven Recipe Application](https://paraic-cooney-recipe-app.herokuapp.com/)
 This is an interactive web application with both front-end & back-end functionality.
 It constitutes the third of my four projects which form the assessment basis of my Full-Stack Web Development course with The Code Institute.
-The purpose of this project is to allow users to interact with a back-end database of recipes using an appealing & intuative front-end.
+The purpose of this project is to allow users to interact with a back-end database of recipes using an appealing & intuitive front-end.
 The application allows users to upload & save their own recipes while also searching & browsing recipes submitted by others & bookmarking them for later recall.
-The applicationalso serves the purpose of allowing the administator to attract revenue, either through promotion of their own recipes, through the inclusion of product placement, or through a pay for promotion service where individuals pay a fee to have their recipes promoted.
+The application also serves the purpose of allowing the administrator to attract revenue, either through promotion of their own recipes, through the inclusion of product placement, or through a pay for promotion service where individuals pay a fee to have their recipes promoted.

-## Notice to the administator
+## Notice to the administrator
-Currently this applicationis designed for five promoted recipes.
+Currently this application is designed for five promoted recipes.
 To display a recipe in the promoted carousel on the Browse page give the recipe the field of "promoted" in the Mongo database & a value of "on" ("promoted":"on").
 Should this be applied to more than five recipes it will not break the code
 & all recipes will display in the carousel.
 To enable a promoted recipe to be displayed on the Search Results page the recipe must be given a field of "promoted_key" & unique value between